-SSU genes (3 959reads) that were retrieved from the metagenome data (Table S1) grouped into 983 OTUs.
+SSU genes (3 959 reads) that were retrieved from the metagenome data (Table S1) grouped into 983 OTUs.
 OTUs for Bacteria comprised 76.2%, Eucarya 16.3% and 7.5% of SSU sequences could not be classified.
-Only 2 reads, assigned to a deep sea hydrothermal clade of Halobacteriales (Table S4) indicatingArchaea were rare in Organic Lake.
+Only 2 reads, assigned to a deep sea hydrothermal clade of Halobacteriales (Table S4) indicating Archaea were rare in Organic Lake.
 Microbial diversity was low, consisting of 15 bacterial phyla and 6 eucaryal superkingdom divisions.
 Of these, only 7 bacterial phyla and 4 eucaryal phyla were predominant. (*diversity indices)

-The most abundant bacterial classes, Gammaproteobacteria, Alphaproteobacteria and Flavobacteria, were represented on all filter sizes at all depths (Figure 2A) and each consisted of one dominant genus, Marinobacter, Roseovarius and Psychroflexus, respectively (Figure 2C).
-Cyanobacterial sequences were all classified as chloroplasts (Figure 2A), except for three reads that could not be assigned to any lower rank (Table S4) indicating free-living Cyanobacteria were rare or absent.Moderately abundant bacterial classes wereActinobacteria, Deltaproteobacteria, Epsilonproteobacteria, and candidate divisions OD1 and RF3.
-Lower abundance divisions included Bacilli, Clostridia, Spirochaetes, Lentisphaera, TM7, Opitutae, Verrucomicrobia, Bhi80-139, Bd1-5, SR1 and Chlamydiae (Figure 2A).
-The dominant Eucarya were photosynthetic Chlorophyta (green algae) and Dictyochophyceae (silicoflagellate algae) (Figure 2B) principally assigned to the genus Dunaliella and the order Pedinellales, respectively (Table S4).
-Lower abundance Eucarya included Bacillariophyta (diatoms), Dinophyceae, Fungi and heterotrophic Choanoflagellida and Ciliophora (see Table S4 for lower taxonomic rank assignments).
+The most abundant bacterial classes, Gammaproteobacteria, Alphaproteobacteria and Flavobacteria, were represented by OTUs on all filter sizes at all depths (Figure 2A) and each consisted of one dominant genus, Marinobacter, Roseovarius and Psychroflexus, respectively (Figure 2C).
+Essentially all OTUs for Cyanobacteria/chloroplasts were classified as chloroplasts (Figure 2A), except for three reads that could not be assigned to any lower rank (Table S4) indicating free-living Cyanobacteria were rare or absent.
+OTUs for moderately abundant bacterial classes were Actinobacteria, Deltaproteobacteria, Epsilonproteobacteria, and candidate divisions OD1 and RF3.
+Lower abundance divisions included OTUs for Bacilli, Clostridia, Spirochaetes, Lentisphaera, TM7, Opitutae, Verrucomicrobia, Bhi80-139, Bd1-5, SR1 and Chlamydiae (Figure 2A).
+The dominant eucaryal OTUs were for photosynthetic Chlorophyta (green algae) and Dictyochophyceae (silicoflagellate algae) (Figure 2B) principally assigned to the genus Dunaliella and the order Pedinellales, respectively (Table S4).
+Lower abundance eucaryal OTUs included Bacillariophyta (diatoms), Dinophyceae, Fungi and heterotrophic Choanoflagellida and Ciliophora (see Table S4 for lower taxonomic rank assignments).

-Variation of microbial compositionaccording to size and depth
+Variation of microbial composition according to size and depth

 Community composition varied with size fraction and depth.
-This was supported by seriation analysis that showed samples clustered according to size fraction, and those clusters further separated into mixed and deep zone groups (Figure 3).
+This was supported by seriation analysis that showed samples clustered according to size fraction, and those clusters further separated into upper mixed and deep zone groups (Figure 3).
 A significant difference in genus-level composition between mixed and deep zone samples was supported by ANOSIM test (Rho: 0.53, significance: 0.1%).
-Differential vertical distribution of taxa is consistent with partitioning of ecological functions in the lake and taken with the physical and chemical data, provided insight into the functional roles of those taxa.
+Differential vertical distribution of taxa is consistent with partitioning of ecological functions in the lake and in association with the physical and chemical data, described functional roles of those taxa.

-20–3.0 µm fraction
+20–3.0 µm fraction community composition

-The upper mixed zone samples had a relatively high abundance of Dunaliella chloroplasts and chlorophyte algae consistent with large active photosynthetic organisms concentrating near surface light.
-They are likely the main source of primary production in Organic Lake and have been previously reported to be the dominant alga (Franzman et al., 1987b).
+The upper mixed zone samples had a relatively high OUT abundance of Dunaliella chloroplasts and chlorophyte algae consistent with large active photosynthetic organisms concentrating near surface light.
+They are likely the main source of primary production in Organic Lake and have previously been reported to be the dominant algae (Franzman et al., 1987b).
 The SSU sequences for these algae at the bottom of the lake are likely to be due to sedimentation of dead cells or resting cysts.